Eye Strain: Causes, Symptoms, and Prevention Techniques

 Managing Your Screen Time Before Sleeping

-Nowadays everyone is increasingly becoming more aware of the importance of sleep, and in turn most of us recognise the role that digital devices and their screens have in disrupting the quality of our sleep.
-Of course, managing sleep is an essential part of our routine and good sleep practice, one factor to consider is the amount of time that you are exposed to blue light emitted from digital screen devices before your bedtime.
+Nowadays everyone is increasingly becoming more aware of the importance of sleep, and in turn, most of us recognise the role that digital devices and their screens have in disrupting the quality of our sleep.
+Of course, managing sleep is an essential part of our routine and good sleep practice, one factor to consider is the amount of time that you are exposed to digital screen devices before your bedtime which could cause dry eyes since you tend to blink less when staring at digital screens leading to eye strain.

 So what is Blue Light and does it affect our Health?

-Blue light is a type of light that is present in our natural environment and also emitted from digital screens.
+Blue light is a type of light that is present in our natural environment.
 It has been known to disrupt our biological and circadian rhythms, which can then cause negative side effects like sleep disturbances, eye strain and fatigue.
-One of the only and most critical steps in reducing your blue light exposure is to try to limit your exposure to digital device screens at least an hour before you intend to go to sleep.
-This is a great way to minimize all the negative impacts of blue light exposure and to ensure a calm, restorative sleep.
+Even though blue light emitted from LED screens at domestic levels does not harm our eyes, it could be a major reason for dry eyes and strain.
+One of the only and most critical steps to avoiding this is to try to limit your exposure to digital device screens at least an hour before you intend to go to sleep.
+This is a great way to minimize all the negative impacts of dry eyes and strain.

 Summary